Executive Board Officers

 Al left the military in Nov 1968 to start a career in the private sector.
 He worked for Shell Oil, Avon Products (including a three year assignment in Tokyo, Japan) and CEL Communications.
 He retired after 17 years with Lee Hecht Harrison.

-Al spends much of his retirement time supporting several causes and organizations he feels strongly about: (1) Assisting Veterans – as a member of a Veterans Advisory Panel in CT District #5, conducting job search sessions at veteran events and as a VITAS volunteer visiting veterans in hospice; (2) Volunteering as a Citizen Leader for No Labels, a national grassroots movement focused on bringing our congressional leaders together to start solving the country’s problems through bipartisan governance; (3) Conducting a job search class for TBICO, a not-for-profit assisting women trying to find employment; And, (4) Chairing the succession planning committee for the SHRM HR Association of NY.
+Al spends much of his retirement time supporting several causes and organizations he feels strongly about: (1) Assisting Veterans – as a member of a Veterans Advisory Panel in CT District #5 and conducting job search sessions with veterans; (2) Volunteering as a Citizen Leader for No Labels and as Co-Chair, CT Braver Angels Alliance (a national movement focused on depolarizing the partisan divide in our country and fostering civil discourse amongst those with very different opinions and beliefs; (3) Volunteer with Compassion and Choice; (4) Community work with the Brookfield VFW (4) Career Transition support for the Human Resources Association of NY.

 Al and his wife Maribeth live in Brookfield, CT.
 They have a son and three grand-daughters.